Category Archives

 Now It Can Be Told: When Media FAMs Go Wrong…

-The history of media seeking to leverage their publishing capabilities to secure various fringe benefits is long indeed.
+The history of working media seeking to leverage publishing capabilities to secure various fringe benefits is long and sordid indeed.
 Traditionally, as befits transactions undertaken by relative paupers, these perks rarely rise above the level of heavy hors d’oeuvres.
 I worked at a daily newspaper back in the early 1990s where the nightly assignment schedule invariably included this reception or that event — places often devoid of news value but where free food could be had.
 Open bar?
 Well, the entire editorial staff might show up for something like that.

 Lookit, reporters and editors don’t traditionally make a lot of money; they’re frequently quite young.
-This is to say, freeloading of this kind shouldn’t be viewed as particularly untoward or shameful.
+This is to say, freeloading of this ilk shouldn’t be viewed as particularly untoward or shameful.
 It’s something of a necessity frankly.
-One of our many mascots in that newsroom was a giant cartoon headshot of a Dick Tracy-like character, complete with ‘40s era fedora.
+One of our many mascots in that same newsroom was a giant cartoon headshot of a Dick Tracy-like character, complete with ‘40s era fedora.
 Tucked in his hatband was an index card that might have read “PRESS”; instead it read, “I’m with the PRESS.
 Where’s the FOOD?”

 The quid pro quo nature of the FAM exercise is little discussed but well understood.
 One doesn’t visit a golf course or hotel, on a FAM, only to savage the place in print.
 That would be untoward.
 As our moms all told us, if you don’t have anything nice to say, say nothing at all (or concentrate on something else that doesn’t suck).